 The Washington Post is proud to partner with the Hill Center at the Old Naval Hospital around two events focusing on music and poetry.
 District Sounds, a new concert series curated by Chris Richards, pop music critic for The Washington Post, kicks off on Friday, February 21 at 7 p.m. with Cigarette (Indie Dream-Pop.)
 Each concert begins with a 30 minute discussion by Richards with the musicians, followed by the concert.
-Tickets are $10 in advance and $15 the day of and can be purchased here.

 The District Sounds series will continue with:

 Kris Funn, Jazz Bassist- Friday, March 28 at 7 p.m.

 Carolyn Malachi, Grammy-nominated artist who combines jazz, hip-hop, spoken word and lots of imagination- Friday, April 18 at 7 p.m.